 Ralph Bacerra, Untitled Bowl, 2007

 September 26 – December 6, 2015

-Curators: Jo Lauria, Independent Decorative Arts Curator and Scholar, and Meg Linton, Director of Galleries and Exhibitions, Otis College of Art and Design.
+Curator: Jo Lauria, Independent Decorative Arts Curator and Scholar.
 Exhibition Designer: Michael Patrick Porter.
 Sponsors to date: Friends of Contemporary Ceramics, Lois Boardman Family Foundation, Joan Takayama-Ogawa, Sue Wilson Keanne, and Lin Werner.

 Freeway Studies #3: In the Loop

-Freeway Studies is a multi-year, contemporary art-focused curatorial project organized by Meg Linton, Director of Galleries and Exhibitions, and launched with the assistance of Jeseca Dawson, 2012-2014 Curatorial Fellow, at the Ben Maltz Gallery at Otis College of Art and Design.
+Freeway Studies is a multi-year, contemporary art-focused curatorial project organized by Meg Linton, and launched with the assistance of Jeseca Dawson, 2012-2014 Curatorial Fellow, at the Ben Maltz Gallery at Otis College of Art and Design.